“Good Nutrition” Section Overview

 Also you can call around to your local health food stores to see if they have it or can order it for you.
 When you get it, I suggest you slice it right away, and then freeze the slices in bags of maybe 8 ounces each.
 Otherwise, it may go bad if it takes you a month or two to eat it.

 For meat substitutes, I suggest you see what’s at your local health-food store and try some out to see which ones you like.
-I like the stuff from Gardein (www.gardein.com) & MorningStar Farms (morningstarfarms.com).
+Try the stuff from Gardein (www.gardein.com) & MorningStar Farms (morningstarfarms.com).
+Yes, there are some ingredients in the Morningstar Farms products that aren’t optimal, but they’re better than eating meat.
+In time, you will likely transition away from them.
+Here’s a way to make your own: https://www.onegreenplanet.org/vegan-recipe/sweet-potato-burger/.

 MorningStar makes a veggie bacon that’s pretty-good.
-I cook mine in the microwave for 1:22 on a paper towel.
+I cook mine in the microwave for 1:33 on a paper towel.
 Take it out and right away (careful, it’s hot) lift it away from the towel to let it cool.
 It will then be nice and crispy. :o) Also try their Sausage Links and their Original Chick Patties.
-I love these patties on a Trader Joe’s Sandwich Slim, with some Daiya cheese and sliced tomatoes.
-In fact, I’m going to have one right now. :o)

 I just read part of an epic article on fats and nutrition.
 I call this article “epic” for two reasons.
 The first one is that it’s a very long article.
 It covers all of the aspects of consuming fats.
 The second reason is that it is from the Harvard School of Public Health, which I consider to be a highly trustworthy source.